Project: Sculpt Off Cruelty

 Specialisation under this Project:

 As a medical anthropologist, clinical psychologist and scholar of mass violence and genocide, Peg brings awareness of the cost of human cruelty on the human imagination.
 The project environment is vital to participants’ experiences of safety and freedom.
-The strategic use of silence, too, is essential; verbal therapy fall shorts of engaging the senses.
-Given that over half the world is steeped in animist perceptions and practices (regardless of language, religion, nationality, gender, etc.), sculpting offers a culturally-responsive medium for expression.
+The strategic use of silence and natural scape engages the senses.

 **As a specialist/scholar of psychiatrist Shoma Morita, MD (moritatherapy.net), Dr LeVine has drawn from Morita’s ‘classic’ intended approach and eco-centric environment to “enable restoration of the human imagination and sensory system — harmed by human cruelty.”
 PL, 2017].